randsleadershipslack/documents-and-resources/rls-quick-start-guide.md

 ## Code of Conduct

 Please make sure you read and understand the RLS [Code of Conduct](https://github.com/randsleadershipslack/documents-and-resources/blob/main/code-of-conduct.md).
+We respect it and take it quite seriously!

 ## Channels of Interest